 For some people, gambling is recreation.
 For others, it starts out that way but turns into a financially crushing addiction.
 It's not unusual for gambling addicts to drain savings, raid business accounts, write bad checks and spend their children's college tuition.

 Although their lives and finances crumble, many continue playing until they're broke.
 The social cost of problems associated with gambling — including job loss and bankruptcy — was estimated to be $7 billion in 2013, according to the National Council on Problem Gambling.

 Don't Get Duped: 20 Ways Casinos Keep You Spending Money

 Many financially successful people go broke trying to get richer.
 They start businesses they don't need and don't have the experience to run.
 Washington Post columnist Michelle Singletary called it "entrepreneur syndrome."

 In an article, she cited NFL player Warren Sapp as an example of this.
 His bankruptcy filing, submitted in March 2012, listed $6.5 million in assets and $6.7 million in liabilities.
 His lawyer told the Tampa Bay Times that Sapp filed because of his business debts.

 8. Going to Jail

-Going to jail definitely leaves people broke.
-Home loans, cars loans, child support and other debts don't pay themselves, but you still owe.
+Going to jail leaves some people broke.
+Home loans, cars loans, child support and other debts don't pay themselves while you are behind bars.
 And that outstanding and mounting debt can cause a person to lose everything.

-“It's smart to make a financial plan before you go and perhaps even file bankruptcy to give yourself a clean start when you get out," said Randy Tarpey, owner of accounting firm Sickler, Tarpey and Associates.
+"It's smart to make a financial plan before you go and perhaps even file bankruptcy to give yourself a clean start when you get out," said Randy Tarpey, owner of accounting firm Sickler, Tarpey and Associates, which has offices in the Pennsylvania cities of Altoona and Tyrone.
 "Otherwise, you can end up going to financial jail for longer than real jail."